ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> _RYR2_ is associated with CPVT with autosomal dominant inheritance.
+   <td style="text-align:left;"> *RYR2* is associated with CPVT with autosomal dominant inheritance.
 The allelic requirement for pathogenicity is monoallelic autosomal, and the disease is typified by incomplete penetrance.
 Disease is due to an **altered gene product sequence**.

-  The first reports of _RYR2_ variants in CPVT included numerous examples of _de novo_ inheritance (Priori et al, 2001, PMID: 11208676; Priori et al, 2002, PMID: 12093772), although _RYR2_ missense variants often occur through familial autosomal dominant inheritance.
+  The first reports of *RYR2* variants in CPVT included numerous examples of *de novo* inheritance (Priori et al, 2001, PMID: 11208676; Priori et al, 2002, PMID: 12093772), although *RYR2* missense variants often occur through familial autosomal dominant inheritance.

- The predicted functional consequence of _RYR2_ pathogenic variants is altered gene product sequence.
-The majority of causative _RYR2_ variants in CPVT patients are heterozygous missense variants which are detected in up to 60% of cases with a definitive CPVT diagnosis (Kapplinger et al, 2018, PMID: 29453246) and act through a gain-of-function mechanism.
-Pathogenic variants in CPVT cases tend to be clustered in a number of regions in the _RYR2_ gene/protein:
+ The predicted functional consequence of *RYR2* pathogenic variants is altered gene product sequence.
+The majority of causative *RYR2* variants in CPVT patients are heterozygous missense variants which are detected in up to 60% of cases with a definitive CPVT diagnosis (Kapplinger et al, 2018, PMID: 29453246) and act through a gain-of-function mechanism.
+Pathogenic variants in CPVT cases tend to be clustered in a number of regions in the *RYR2* gene/protein:
  -  Original exon hotspots: 3–15, 44–50, 83–90 and 93–105 (George et al, 2007, PMID: 17081562).
  -  Updated exon hotspots: 3, 8, 14, 43, 47–49, 81, 83, 88–90, 93, 95, 97–101, 103, 105 (Kapplinger et al, 2018, PMID: 29453246).
  -  Hotspots based on unsupervised clustering algorithm (not restricted to exon boundaries): amino acid residues 2138–2538, 3935–4196 and 4721–4959 (Walsh et al, 2019, PMID: 30696458).

- Rare cases of whole exon deletions of _RYR2_ exon 3 have been described that can lead to a CPVT and/or left ventricular non-compaction phenotype (Bhuiyan et al, 2007, PMID: 17875969; Marjamaa et al, 2009, PMID: 19216760; Szentpali et al, 2013, PMID: 23479668; Onho et al, 2014, PMID: 24394973; Campbell et al, 2015, PMID: 26018045; Mazzarotto et al, 2021, PMID: 33500567). </td>
+ Rare cases of whole exon deletions of *RYR2* exon 3 have been described that can lead to a CPVT and/or left ventricular non-compaction phenotype (Bhuiyan et al, 2007, PMID: 17875969; Marjamaa et al, 2009, PMID: 19216760; Szentpali et al, 2013, PMID: 23479668; Onho et al, 2014, PMID: 24394973; Campbell et al, 2015, PMID: 26018045; Mazzarotto et al, 2021, PMID: 33500567). </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>